Common Dream Symbols and Their Meanings: Your Ultimate Guide

 What Does Flying in a Dream Mean?

-Carl Jung viewed flying dreams as part of the individuation process — the psyche pushing toward self-realization.
-That framing holds up well against the dream reports I've reviewed.
+Effortless flight tends to follow accomplishments or moments of relief.
+Labored flight shows up when you want change but can't quite reach it.
+Carl Jung viewed flying dreams as part of the individuation process, the psyche pushing toward self-realization.
+That framing holds up well against modern dream research.

 What Does Being Chased in a Dream Mean?